Azure portal overview

 The Azure portal is a web-based, unified console that provides an alternative to command-line tools.
 With the Azure portal, you can manage your Azure subscription using a graphical user interface.
-You can build, manage, and monitor everything from simple web apps to complex cloud deployments, create custom dashboards for an organized view of resources, and configure accessibility options for the best experience.
+You can build, manage, and monitor everything from simple web apps to complex cloud deployments.
+Create custom dashboards for an organized view of resources.
+Configure accessibility options for an optimal experience.

 The Azure portal is designed for resiliency and continuous availability.
-It has a presence in every Azure datacenter thereby making it resilient to individual datacenter failures and also avoids network slow-downs by being close to users.
+It has a presence in every Azure datacenter.
+This configuration makes the Azure portal resilient to individual datacenter failures and avoids network slow-downs by being close to users.
 The Azure portal updates continuously and requires no downtime for maintenance activities.

 As a new subscriber to Azure services, the first thing you see after you sign in to the portal is Azure Home.
 This page compiles resources that help you get the most from your Azure subscription.
 We have included links to free online courses, documentation, core services, and useful sites for staying current and managing change for your organization.
 For quick and easy access to work in progress, we also show a list of your most recently visited resources.
 You can’t customize this page, but you can choose whether to see Azure Home or Azure Dashboard as your default view.
 The first time you sign in, there’s a prompt at the top of the page where you can save your preference.